 - St. John's Wort

-In addition, PsychEducation.org warns about using light therapy if you have bipolar disorder.
-While it can help people with bipolar, it can also induce manic episodes.
-If you have bipolar, you should talk with your therapist or psychiatrist to determine the course of your sunlight therapy.
+In addition, PsychEducation warns about using light therapy if you have bipolar disorder as it could induce manic episodes.
+If you have bipolar disorder, talk with your doctor to determine if sunlight therapy is suitable for you.